faog/multiplication-table/script/info.md

-## Información
+## Information

-Esta carpeta contiene el producto final de la aplicación.
+This folder contains the application final product.